LanDinh/khaleesi-ninja/documentation/logical-structure/core.md

 The different types of logs are:

-* `Metadata` contains metadata shared by all log types and is inherited from by all log types
+* `Metadata` contains metadata shared by all log types
+* `ResponseMetadata` contains metadata shared by all request log types
+* `Error` contains information regarding errors that happened
 * `Event` contains information relating to actions that might require auditing
+* `Query` contains information regarding database queries
 * `Request` contains information regarding gRPC requests and their responses
+* `BackgateRequest` contains information regarding requests as they enter the ecosystem